If you don't like videos follow

 Product entity.

-The best way to understand what a stereotype is, is to see it in action.
+The best way to understand what is an annotation, is to see it in action.
+Let's add

 price,